 Products available in Google Cloud Platform

-Google Cloud platform offers more than 90 products, all of which can be broken down in 7 main categories.
+Google Cloud for app development offers more than 90 products, all of which can be broken down in 7 main categories.
 So, what is Google Cloud for startups?

-- Computing and storage: Google Cloud allows deploying code in Python, Node.js, Java, Net, Ruby, and Go.
+- Computing and storage: Google Cloud allows deploying code in Ruby or Node.js, Python, Java, Net, and Go.
 Its computing engine supports virtual machines on Linux and Windows.

 - Database management: The data can be stored in MySQL and Cloud Bigtable, a Google-supported NoSQL database.
 Additionally, Google offers a datastore for free and a local SSD.
 You can store information for web apps, desktop software, and mobile apps.

 - Operations: You’ll also find a set of tools for performance management and monitoring, Cloud logging, Google cloud console for startups, system tracking, and error detection.
 You can check audit logs, use a built-in debugger, monitor software's services and active workloads.
 The system automatically creates reports on the entire development process and data consumption.

 - Networking: Google offers services for sharing text and media content, VPN services, private cloud, and enterprise connectivity tools.
 You can also check the safety of all network connections and protect your software from DDoS attacks with Cloud Armor.

 - API management: Google Cloud allows connecting, building, and managing API, deploying them directly on Google's servers.
 Additionally, you can set up monetization streams, get reports on APIs functionality and revenue, and detect performance issues.
 If you are working in finance or healthcare, you'll also be able to use custom services for HealthTech and FinTech.

 - Security: the infrastructure is equipped with security scanners, management and command centers, threat detections tools, binary authorization settings, and instruments for information loss prevention.